johnathantran/casting-react-flask/README.md

 ### Setting Environment Variables
 There are 2 files you will need to modify to setup your environment variables correctly.

-1. **config.py**
+1. **.env**
-In the /backend folder, copy the config_template.py file provided, rename to config.py, and fill out the environment variables with the correct database credentials, Auth0 domain, and token.
+In the /backend folder, environment variables with the Heroku Postgres database credentials, Auth0 domain information, and a token are provided.

 The token will be used to configure authorization headers for the Executive Producer role as part of the unit tests in /backend/test_app.py.

+There is another file called '.env testCopy' and this can be used to test the app with a local database.

 2. **env.js**
 In the /frontend folder, copy the env_template.js file provided, rename to env.js, and fill out the correct Auth0 information (domain and Client ID).